EtaiWil/Math_Expressions_Interpreter/README.md

 * Xnor(x,y) = (x # y)
 * Not(x) = ~(x)

-here we can see the code example:
+Here we can see the code example:
 <br>
 <br>
 ![](images/CodeExample.png)
 <br>
 <br>
-we compute the expression ((x and y) or (z xor t))
+We compute the expression ((x and y) or (z xor t))
 <br>
-when the assignment of the variables are x=true, y=false, z=false, t=false.
+When the assignments of the variables are ```x=true, y=false, z=false, t=false ```.
-and then we compute the nandify and norify form of the expression and at the end we simplify the expression if we can. the simplification supported are:
+And then we compute the nandify and norify form of the expression and at the end we simplify the expression if we can.<br>
+The simplifications supported are:
 * x & 1 = x
 * x & 0 = 0